ricmmartins/apache-guacamole-azure/README.md

 ## Adding SSL in 5 steps

-Maybe you want consider the usage of an SSL to be more compliant with security requirements.
+Maybe you want to consider the usage of an SSL to be more compliant with security requirements.
 To add SSL we will use [Certbot](https://certbot.eff.org/) to get a certificate from [Let's Encrypt](https://letsencrypt.org/).
 Here are the steps you need to follow:

 1. Ensure you have a valid domain with an A record pointing to the Azure Load Balancer Public IP.
-A valid domain with and A register defined is a pre-requisite for Certbot.
+A valid domain with an A register defined is a pre-requisite for Certbot.

-2. After address the steps from 1, you must adjust your Nginx config file ```/etc/nginx/sites-enabled/default``` on both servers, setting the **server_name** directive to point to the name of your domain:
+2. After addressing the steps from 1, you must adjust your Nginx config file ```/etc/nginx/sites-enabled/default``` on both servers, setting the **server_name** directive to point to the name of your domain:

 ```
 for i in `seq 1 2`; do